Published on News24: 01 June 2018

 Immediately apparent is that the world population would still plateau at almost 9 billion in the year 2045, and then only be halved by 2130.

 The authors of the paper, Corey J. A. Bradshaw and Barry W. Brook, concluded that even if the world implemented a global one-child policy today, it might not be sufficient to avert catastrophic climate change.
-Ironically, most nations haven’t considered a population management policy of any kind, and the only nation that had a one-child policy, China, recently relaxed it to a two-child policy.
+Ironically, most nations haven’t considered a population management policy of any kind, and the only nation that had a one-child policy in place, China, recently relaxed it to a two-child policy.

 General consensus at this stage is that the only way to address population growth ethically is through education, family planning and access to contraception.
 In line with this, The Guardian published an interesting article last year titled: ‘Want to Fight climate change?
 Have fewer children’.